 You probably don’t give much thought to many of your lifestyle choices.
 Maybe you don’t even realize that some of your daily routines have health consequences.

-Your skin, in particular, is highly susceptible to damage caused by poor habits such as smoking and lack of sunscreen use.
+Your skin, in particular, is highly susceptible to damage caused by poor habits (bad lifestyle choices) such as smoking and lack of sunscreen use.

 Check out below to learn more about what lifestyle choices can hurt your skin and how to fix them.